scossu/lakesuperior/docs/fcrepo4_deltas.rst

 Not yet implemented (but in the plans)
 --------------------------------------

 - Various headers handling (partial)
--  AuthN/Z
+- AuthN and WebAC-based authZ
 - Fixity check
--  Blank nodes
+- Blank nodes (at least partly working, but untested)
+- Multiple byte ranges for the ``Range`` request header

 Potentially breaking changes
 ----------------------------